-As all our stitch and glue boats, the C19 is easier to build than other plywood or fiberglass boats.
+As all our stitch and glue boats, the C21 is easier to build than other plywood or fiberglass boats.
 No woodworking skills or special tools are required.
 The plans include all dimensions to cut all the hull parts flat on the shop floor.
 No scarfing required.
 While she can be built as a first project, some experience with our building methods will save time and materials.
 If you have never built a boat, try our free canoe plans first.
 One of the reasons why our boats are easier to build is the level of detail on the plans.
 All the plywood parts, even the smallest ones, are shown with dimensions, including the assembly notches.
+All panels are calculated to bend easily: no effort is required to shape the bow, no special tools, no steaming as in some plywood on frame boats.
+The topsides panels are made of two parts: this is stronger and much easier to assemble than a one-piece side panel.
+It is also easier to fair and looks better.